tshallenberger/tshallenberger/README.md

 ## What I Do

+### Short version

-Short version: I'm a dev on the Yahoo Edge Network Data Analytics team.
+**I'm a dev on the Yahoo Edge Network Data Analytics team.**

+### Long version

-Long version: I help my team brainstorm and implement solutions for storing, processing, and visualizing petabytes of network telemetry data coming off Yahoo's Edge backbone.
+I help my team brainstorm and implement solutions for storing, processing, and visualizing petabytes of telemetry coming off Yahoo's Edge Network.
 These solutions include:

 - Leveraging Hadoop Data File Storage for raw data sets
-- Running ETL pipelines written with Oozie/Pig/Java UDFs
+- Building/running ETL pipelines written with Oozie/Pig/Java UDFs
-- Loading data into HBase/Druid
+- Loading processed/enriched data into HBase/Druid
-- Building/deploying internal forks of open source visualization tools like Superset/Turnilo. <-- this is what I primarily work on
+- **Building/deploying internal forks of open source data visualization tools like Apache Superset/Turnilo.***

+**this is what I'm actively working on.*

 ## What I've Done

-- Aug 2015 - May 2018
-  - Developed secure web app for processing military defense contract proposals/ammendments through multi-phase approve/reject routes and stages.
-  - Revamped core team development process, implementing Agile SOPs, Git, and CI/CD pipelines to increase feature throughput.
-- May 2018 - Dec 2020
+- **Oct 2022 - Present**
-  - Worked on a SQLServer/C#/.Net Core/Angular 4 web application for license/order management.
-  - Built an internal web tool in React/Redux to interface with the internal task management system.
-  - Led development of big data ETL pipeline consuming terabytes of licensing telemetry from an Azure Event Hub using Databricks™/Apache Spark/Scala/PySpark, warehousing enriched data in SQL fact tables for Tableau/PowerBI reports.
+  - Modernized our teams data visualization tool build/deployment pipelines with Docker
-- Jan 2021 - Oct 2022
+- **Jan 2021 - Oct 2022**
   - Built web API (SQLServer/C#/.Net Core) for manufacturing service, allowing manufacturers to import orders, generating parts/production files and tracking through the production process.
   - Built web API (MongoDB/Typescript/NestJS) for order service, integrating with our Shopify app and allowing 3PS’s to send orders directly to our platform.
   - Built web portal (React/Redux) for managing tenants, orders, parts, and manufacturing processes
   - Leveraged CI/CD deployment pipelines (Azure DevOps) to reduce lag time on feature release.
   - Leveraged event driven architecture to integrate with external authentication, shipping, and order providers

-## Stuff I've Used
+- **May 2018 - Dec 2020**
+  - Worked on a SQLServer/C#/.Net Core/Angular 4 web application for license/order management.
+  - Built an internal web tool in React/Redux to interface with the internal task management system.
+  - Led development of big data ETL pipeline consuming terabytes of licensing telemetry from an Azure Event Hub using Databricks™/Apache Spark/Scala/PySpark, warehousing enriched data in SQL fact tables for Tableau/PowerBI reports.
+- **Aug 2015 - May 2018**
+  - Developed secure web app for processing military defense contract proposals/ammendments through multi-phase approve/reject routes and stages.
+  - Revamped core team development process, implementing Agile SOPs, Git, and CI/CD pipelines to increase feature throughput.

 ---